RobertDurfee/WeatherAlert/README.md

 # WeatherAlert
 A simple python script for sending an SMS message when it reaches a certain temperature at a certain location.

+### Disclaimer
+This is not production-worthy code!
+View this simply as a proof-of-concept.
+Preconditions are implicit.
+No error checking exists.

 ### Initialization
 You first must create an account with Twilio and Open Weather Map to gain free API keys.